 Join us on a train ride across the country and explore our railroad station portfolio.

-- Often stations were named Union Station, as an indication of the different lines met up.
-We feature five (5) of them on our travels!
+- Often stations were named Union Station, as an indication of the different lines met up—we feature five (5) of them on our map

-- Seven (7) stations are designed in beaux-arts architecture style, which heavily influenced the architecture of the United States in the period from 1880 to 1920.
+- Seven (7) stations are designed in beaux-arts architecture style, which heavily influenced the architecture of the United States between 1880 to 1920

-- Ten (10) of the eleven stations featured are on the National Register of Historic Places, and four of those are further designated as National Historic Landmarks, reinforcing the importance of preserving these historic structures for generations to come.
+- Ten (10) are on the National Register of Historic Places, and four of those are further designated as National Historic Landmarks

-- Five (5) are adaptive reuse projects; now functioning as museums, theatres, offices, and even a cocktail bar!
+- Five (5) are adaptive reuse projects; now functioning as museums, theaters, offices, and even a cocktail bar